stevejarvis/goosedcycl.ing/_pages/joy-memorial-crit.md

 a short course (in this case, 1.1 miles).
 Racers in a field all go together, in one pack (opposed to a time trial, where riders compete relatively isolated).
 At some point the "time left" turns to "laps left", and the first one across the line when there are no laps left is crowned the winner :crown:.
-It's not just a thrilling way to race, it's an ideal format for spectators and fans.
+It's not just a thrilling way to race, it's a great format for spectators and fans, because you have bikes whizzing by every ~2.5 minutes.

 This is a family friendly event, all are welcome.
 We have fields for beginners, experienced fast folks, kids, and everyone in between.
 Don't have a race license?
 No worries!
 You can buy a 1-day license.